Important update 1: Email Support is being transitioned to Webforms. Click here for more information.

 5. Click Run report.

-6. A list of your account transactions within the past 30 days will be generated.
+6. A list of your account transactions is generated.

-7. You can click the Order ID number for more information about a specific order.
+7. Click an Order ID number for more information about a specific order.

 Downloading a billing invoice

-Invoices can only be downloaded up to the past 18 months.
-The best practice to ensure you have the historical data you need is downloading invoices periodically.
+Invoices can be downloaded for up to the past 18 months.
+As a best practice, download invoices periodically to ensure you keep the historical data you need.

 3. Select Invoice from the report type drop-down menu.